Rick Reynolds, LCSW

 When betrayed, he responded with love, not justice or vengeance.
 His sacrificial love had such a powerful impact on those around him that they became willing to die for the sake of that same cause.

-Taking a lesson from faith and Christianity this week, it's vital we understand betrayal appropriately.
-In order for a husband to be reconciled to his wife who has betrayed him, he has to walk through the life-changing hurt inflicted by her betrayal and ultimately forgive her failure to love.
-That is, if they are to ever have a meaningful relationship again.
+Taking a lesson from faith and Christianity, it's vital we understand betrayal appropriately.
+In order for a husband to be reconciled to his wife who betrayed him, he has to walk through the hurt inflicted by her betrayal and ultimately forgive her failure to love.
+He has to allow the experience to be life-changing.

 There is no way she can ultimately bear the total awareness of her pain for her own moral failure and its effects upon her spouse.
 She can be remorseful for what she's done, and she can make efforts to ensure it doesn't repeat, but he is the one courageously carrying the pain.

-It is possible for the husband, out of a sense of vengeance or control, to fail to love and attempt to hurt her in return.
-This is the beginning of a new, separate offense which will only exasperate the entire nightmare.
-If that occurs, she'll have to walk through the hurt inflicted by his failure to love and ultimately forgive his failure to maintain his vows of love, hence a new cycle of hurt and pain arises.
+It is possible for the husband, out of a sense of vengeance or control, to fail to love and attempt to hurt his wife in return.
+This is the beginning of a new, separate offense which will only exacerbate the entire nightmare.
+If that occurs, she'll have to walk through the hurt inflicted by his failure to love (or decision to hurt) and ultimately forgive his failure to maintain his vows of love, hence a new cycle of hurt and pain.

-Surviving an affair then, becomes that much harder for everyone.
+Surviving an affair becomes that much harder for everyone.

 A Love That Heals

-They can also take charge of their own recovery and mental health, which speaks volumes of empathy to the betrayed spouse.
-Without such action, a wayward spouse will be hard-pressed to make a case that they are truly sorry for their choices and impact upon their lives.
+The wayward spouse can also take charge of their own recovery and mental health, which speaks volumes of empathy to the betrayed spouse.
+Without such action, a wayward spouse will be hard-pressed to make a case that they are truly sorry for the impact of their choices on both of their lives.

 Please don't think I'm saying that love recklessly reconciles with someone who is unsafe, hard-hearted, or unwilling to own what they've done.